renaissance-publishing/renaissance/content/chapters/20-races.md

       - Too late did the Washers ally themselves with the Raptors and join their alliance with the Ratfolk; by this time, they only had one major city left, and a total surviving population of just more than a quarter-million.
       - Today, the Washer’s territory defines the border between the Raptor’s Alliance and the Goblinoid territories.
   - Washers have an impish sense of humor.

-  - Vitals:
+**Vitals**

 - Old Age: 50 years
 - Average Height: 0.8m
 - Average Weight: 21kg

 - DUR 20, STR 20
 - \+5 COG +10 COO +5 SAV
 - Movement: Climbing 3/9, Foot 3/9, Quadruped 4/12
 - Senses: Normal, Acute Touch
 - Tags: Natural, Humanoid, Procyonid, Washers
 - Language Group: GR
 - Thief’s Hands: Washers have small, nimble hands with long, thin fingers; coupled with their incredible sense of touch, this makes them incredibly proficient lockpicks (and, more rarely, extraordinary craftsmen).
 They receive a +20 bonus to tests involving the precise manipulation of small objects, including Disable Device tests, some Sleight of Hand tests, and tests using many Art and Craft skills.

 ### Brightfeathers